10 – Only A Fool Would Say That – Steely Dan

 # 4 – Only A Northern Song – The Beatles

 The Beatles’ “Only a Northern Song” offers a rare glimpse into George Harrison’s sardonic wit, wrapped in the psychedelic experimentation characteristic of the band’s Sgt.
 Pepper-era recordings.
-Originally intended for the iconic album Sgt.
+Initially intended for the iconic album Sgt.
 Pepper’s Lonely Hearts Club Band, the song instead found its home in the 1969 animated film Yellow Submarine and its accompanying soundtrack.
 Written by Harrison as a tongue-in-cheek critique of the music publishing industry, the song carries a biting undercurrent masked by whimsical instrumentation and surreal lyrics.
 The track was recorded at Abbey Road Studios on February 13 and April 20, 1967.

 Read More: Complete List Of Beatles Band Members